 Increase in Special Contribution on salaries of employees, pensioners and self-employed individuals of the private sector

-As from 1 January 2014 the rates of special contribution on salaries of employees, pensioners and self-employed individuals of the private sector are as follows:
+As from 1 January 2014, the rates of the special contribution to the salaries of employees, pensioners and self-employed individuals of the private sector are as follows:

 |Monthly gross salary €||Rate|